robertjankowski/rpg-game/README.md

 * in IDE import existing Gradle project
   * use terminal `./gradlew desktop:run`
   * run DesktopLauncher as Java Application
+* make sure you have Java 8 installed.

 ## Our page